msinhore/adaptive_climate/troubleshooting_guide.md

 4. **Browser Cache**: Stale data in your browser cache
 5. **Permissions**: The user doesn't have proper permissions to access entities

-**UPDATE:** We've removed area-based entity filtering from the config flow to fix this issue.
-Now all selectors will show all relevant entities regardless of area selection.
-The area is still stored and used for organizational purposes, but it no longer affects which entities are shown in the dropdown selectors.
+**UPDATE:** We've completely removed the area selector from the config flow to fix this issue.
+Now all selectors will show all relevant entities based on their domain and device class attributes, without any area-based filtering or organization.

 ## Diagnostic Steps

-### 1. Check Area Assignments
+### 1. Check Entity Attributes

-First, verify that your entities are correctly assigned to areas:
+First, verify that your entities have the correct attributes for proper selection:

 1. Go to **Settings → Devices & Services → Entities**
 2. Filter for entities you want to use (e.g., search for "climate" or "temperature")
-3. Check if each entity has an area assigned
-4. If not, click the entity, then click the gear icon to edit, and assign an area
+3. Check if temperature sensors have a device_class of "temperature" or unit_of_measurement of "°C"/"°F"
+4. Check if humidity sensors have a device_class of "humidity" or unit_of_measurement of "%"
+5. Check if occupancy sensors have a device_class of "motion", "occupancy", or "presence"

 ### 2. Use the Diagnostic Template